SahilBamb/DataScienceProject/ProjectMarkdown.md

 ## Related Work

-### Goodfellow et al.
+### Multi-digit Number Recognition from Street View Imagery using Deep Convolutional Neural Networks - Goodfellow et al.

 The primary work of our project was Goodfellow et al.'s paper on [Multi-digit Number Recognition from Street View Imagery using Deep Convolutional Neural Networks.](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/42241.pdf) This paper presented a solution to solving the problem of multi-digit number recognition from street view images.
 Given X input image, the goal is to learn a model of P(S | X) by maximizing log P(S | X) on the training set.
 S, is a collection of N random variables from S1 ...
 SN which represent the digits of the sequence while L represents the length of the sequence.
 Each of these variables is discrete with a small number of possible values.
 L has values from 0 to 5 or above 5, and each digit has 10 possible values.
 This lends itself toward a softmax classifer that recieves input features extracted from X by a convolutional neural network.
 The softmax funciton is a function that takes in a vector of K real values and returns a vector of K values that represent probabilities: they sum to 1 and are each between 0 to 1.

- was modeled as a collection of N random variables for the elements as well as N representing the length of the sequence.
-Eachof the

 ## Data